adamhaertter/ROR-SoulLinkEquipment/README.md

 | Icon | Name | Description |
 | --- | --- | --- |
 | ![SoulLink Icon](https://github.com/adamhaertter/ROR-SoulLinkEquipment/blob/master/img/SoulLinkIcon.png?raw=true) | Soul Links | Transform into another Survivor at will. |
+*The tier of this item is configurable.
+It can be made either a standard Equipment or Lunar Equipment from the Settings menu in-game.*

 ## Installation
 You can download the latest uploaded release from the ThunderStore on the release [page](https://thunderstore.io/package/BlueBubbee/Prestige_Items_Beta/) or by using the mod manager. **This is the recommended installation.** I'd recommend using r2ModMan as your launcher, but the Thunderstore app probably works too.